mayconbordin/streaminer/README.md

 `[27]` <a name="ref27"></a>Flajolet, Philippe, and G. Nigel Martin.
 "Probabilistic counting algorithms for data base applications."
 Journal of computer and system sciences 31.2 (1985): 182-209.

 `[28]` <a name="ref28"></a>Bianchi, Giuseppe, Nico d'Heureuse, and Saverio Niccolini.
 "On-demand time-decaying bloom filters for telemarketer detection."
 ACM SIGCOMM Computer Communication Review 41.5 (2011): 5-12.

+`[29]` <a name="ref29"></a>Babcock, Brian, Mayur Datar, and Rajeev Motwani.
+"Sampling from a moving window over streaming data."
+Proceedings of the thirteenth annual ACM-SIAM symposium on Discrete algorithms.
+Society for Industrial and Applied Mathematics, 2002.